 For a more detailed look at SureSmile, check out our comprehensive SureSmile review.

 3M — the company behind Scotch Tape and Post-Its — creates clear aligners with incredible teeth-moving power thanks to their unique attachment placement.
 Clarity Aligners are only available to orthodontists, who can use two different proprietary materials to deliver a treatment highly customized to your condition.
 Since 3M also makes Clarity Clear Braces, orthodontists can also design a combination treatment that uses them simultaneously with aligners.

 For a more detailed look at 3M Clarity, check out our comprehensive 3M Clarity review.

 Six Month Smiles ($3,500–5,000)

 Six Month Smiles offers treatment with both clear braces and clear aligners.
 Most patients complete treatment in about six months.
 However, it’s best for mild-to-moderate cases of misalignment, so not everyone will be a good fit.

 For a more detailed look at Six Month Smiles, check out our comprehensive Six Month Smiles review.

 Although other options may be cheaper, Invisalign offers some significant benefits that will likely enhance the quality of your treatment.
-And, if you have a more severe misalignment, Invisalign is one of the only treatments available that can be just as effective as braces.
+And, if you have a more severe misalignment, Invisalign is one of the only treatments available that can rival braces in versatility.